How to navigate multiple interpleaders to get the best results

 Interpleader does not release the insured from liability

-Defendants in lawsuits are not released when their carrier interpleads their policy limits.
+Defendants in personal injury lawsuits are not released when their carrier interpleads their policy limits.
 An insurance carrier wanting to enjoy the benefits of Missouri’s interpleader statute must continue to “defend[] all of its insureds in good faith from any claims or lawsuits for damages allegedly caused by the incident or occurrence for which the limits of coverage were paid into court.”
 507.060.

 The carrier enjoys the protection from bad faith cases, but their insureds are still exposed to the risk of a money judgment.